jinzhongjia/codecompanion-tools.nvim/README.md

 }
 ```

-### Rule Manager
+#### Rule Manager

-The rule manager automatically detects and includes rule files in your chat context.
-You can customize which files it looks for:
+The rule manager automatically detects and includes rule files in your chat context:

 ```lua
 rules = {